The Trust has a Corporate Trustee structure. The Corporate Trustee of The Robertson Trust is Kintail Trustees Limited.

 - Giving Committee

-The Giving Committee reviews and recommends charitable donations to the Trustee Board.
+The Giving Committee reviews and recommends charitable awards to the Trustee Board.
 It meets six times a year.

 - Investment Committee